HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 ### Mobile-friendliness

 Search engines and websites have a common goal -- meeting users where they are.
 There are 6.61 billion mobile users worldwide, and 69.4% of the world's total population uses a mobile device.

 Google search has considered [mobile-friendliness to be a requirement](https://developers.google.com/search/blog/2015/02/finding-more-mobile-friendly-search) since 2015.
 The search engine completed its seven-year migration to a [mobile-first index](https://developers.google.com/search/blog/2023/10/mobile-first-is-here) in 2023.

 Mobile-friendliness can be determined by the presence of two tags:

-1. [Viewport meta tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Viewport_meta_tag), which is commonly used in responsive design
+1. [Viewport meta tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Viewport_meta_tag), which is commonly used in responsive desig.
 2. [Vary: User-Agent header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Vary), which is used in dynamic serving and is based on the request header

-#### Viewport meta tag
+#### Viewport meta ta.

 A [`<meta name="viewport">`](https://developer.mozilla.org/en-US/docs/Web/HTML/Viewport_meta_tag) optimizes for mobile screen sizes and can [reduce delays to user input](https://developer.chrome.com/docs/lighthouse/pwa/viewport/).